What is the Skilled Worker route?

 What are the benefits of the skilled worker visa route?

-- A better opportunity for employer to select talent from everywhere around the world,
+- A better opportunity for employers to recruit talent from around the world.

-- The Resident Labour Market testing (RLMT) has been abolished with the new scheme
+- The Resident Labour Market test (RLMT) where settled workers could apply for positions before they were offered to migrants has been abolished with the new scheme.

 - More generous provisions allowing switching of visa routes from inside the UK.